mrsaraira/constant-containers/README.md

 Flexible generic data structure for storing immutable constant values can enhance enums for more complex usages.

-The constant-containers library appears to offer a robust mechanism for defining and working with immutable, constant values in a type-safe way.
+The constant-containers library offers a robust mechanism for defining and working with immutable, constant values in a type-safe way.
 This library enhances the capabilities of enums and enum-like structures allowing for more complex relationships and operations.

-The idea is to have enum and enum-like containers to store constants but with a more flexible data structure and operations on the containers and the stored constants.
-For example, you might want to have one-to-many data relations between the constants, or one-many-one or you could have a simple (one-to-one) enumeration and a single powerful util to operate the containers and constants.

 ### Functionality:
 - Enum and Enum-like Containers: Supports enum and enum-like structures to hold constants, improving upon traditional enums by allowing more complex data structures and relationships.